Last Updated on September 22, 2023

 - Tuesdays – Caton Ridge, Harborview, St. Charles, Herbert’s Run

-- Fridays – Brookside, Edgewood, Parkview, Chapel Court, Courtyard Crossing, Greentree Court, Arborside, Maple Terrace, Fountain Hill, & New Carroll
+- Thursdays – Brookside, Edgewood, Parkview, Chapel Court, Courtyard Crossing, Greentree Court, Arborside, Maple Terrace, Fountain Hill, & New Carroll

 - Place all recyclable items in blue recycling bins and/or brown paper bags.
 Please do not put recyclable items for collection in plastic bags.